IslandzVW/sopmq/README.md

 This project is in the very early stages of development and is not yet functional

-SOPMQ's design is intended to provide an at least once message queue with partition tolerance.
+SOPMQ's design is intended to provide a distributed at least once message queue with partition tolerance.
 SOPMQ models a CP system.

 ### Windows note